Acrylic, Metal or Photographic Paper? The Best Fine Art Print Mediums Explained

 2. ChromaLuxe Sublimation Metal Prints

-A relatively new technology, sublimation prints produced with ChromaLuxe panels are a favorite of many photographers and there are good reasons for this excitement.
+A relatively new technology, sublimation prints produced with ChromaLuxe panels are a favorite of many photographers.
 By infusing dyes directly into specially coated aluminum sheeting, ChromaLuxe offers a print medium showing results that are outstandingly clear and vibrant with exceptional detail.
 They are fade, water and scratch resistant.
 ChromaLuxe prints are also lightweight and are produced with a float mount arriving ready to hang with no additional framing required.
 The ChromaLuxe Metal prints that I offer can be produced with an additional 2mm styrene backboard and black museum mount for greater weight and a more polished, gallery quality look.